mycargus/nightwatch-docker-grid/README.md

 ### Where do I add my app?

-By default this project will use [a bare-bones Sinatra web app][app] as the system under test (SUT).
+By default this project will use a bare-bones Sinatra web [app] as the system under test (SUT).
 If you want to replace that default web app with your own, open the `docker-compose.yml` file, find the `web` service configuration, and replace `mycargus/hello_docker_world:master` with your app's docker image label.

 For example: